giantswarm/docs/src/content/advanced/cost-optimization/workload-clusters-scale-down/index.md

           restartPolicy: Never
 ```

-This Cron Job will run accordingly to the specified schedule e.g. every Friday att 16:47 UTC.
+This CronJob will run accordingly to the specified schedule e.g. every Friday att 16:47 UTC.
 It will first create a silence for the whole cluster, such that the GS oncall is not paged by any incidents happening on the clusters.
 After the Silence creation, the annotations for mininum and maximum scaling limits for autoscaler will be adjusted to 0 what will result in 0 worker nodes in the Node Pool.
-The patch command in the Cron Job can be repeated for multiple Node Pools to obtain 0 workers Wokload Clusters.
+The patch command in the CronJob can be repeated for multiple Node Pools to obtain 0 workers Wokload Clusters.

 ### Scale up and delete silence for the cluster